 Caregiving is a lot like living in an eternal state of looking for a bobby pin in a pitch dark room without a flashlight.
 There are approximately 16 million people in the U.S. caring for a person living with Alzheimer’s or another form of dementia.
 While all of our caregiving journeys are uniquely ours, most of us have something in common: we didn’t plan on, and weren’t prepared for, becoming a caregiver.

-When I step back and think about where Mom and I started, where we are, where we’re going and what it takes is surreal (and maddening and sad and fulfilling) to think about.
+When I step back and think about where Mom and I started, where we are now, where we’re going and what it takes is surreal (and maddening and sad and fulfilling) to think about.
 There is a TON that goes into the caregiver’s job description.

 At or near the top of that very long description would be the word advocate.
 So much of what we do day-to-day is advocate on behalf of our parents.
 We champion their best interests and create the space required to ensure their voices are heard.
 On big matters, little matters and all matters.

 This advocacy work manifests itself most commonly in our (seemingly endless) efforts to make sure new people in their lives have the complete picture of Mom and of Steve that they should have.
 To us, it’s just as important for a new staff member at Mom’s assisted living community or a new caregiver for Steve or a receptionist at the doctor’s office or a clerk at the store, to know who they were before Alzheimer’s and Lewy Body.
-Or at the very least to recognize that they’re a person and treat them as such.
+If for no other reason than to recognize that they’re a person and treat them as such.

 Fire in the belly